OpenEvalProject/evals/manuscripts/elife-55336/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/55336/elife-55336-fig7-v2.jpg)

-**Figure 7.:** HO by domestication of a WHO element.See Discussion for details.
+**Figure 7.:** See Discussion for details.
 The dashed arrows indicate two possible routes to HO, from ancestral WHO elements that either were, or were not, specifically associated with FBA1.

 Many examples are known of mobile genetic element genes that have been domesticated to take on a new role in the cell (Volff, 2006).
 In some of these examples, a domesticated endonuclease gene has retained its nucleolytic activity and functions in a programmed genome rearrangement process, such as the RAG1 gene in V(D)J recombination in the immune system of jawed vertebrates (Huang et al., 2016), and the PiggyMac gene in elimination of germline sequences during development of the macronucleus in Paramecium (Baudry et al., 2009).
 In other examples the ability to cleave DNA has been lost, such as in the bacterial DUF199/WhiA family which originated as a LAGLIDADG endonuclease but is now a regulator of transcription (Kaiser et al., 2009).
 HO has retained its endonuclease activity, and its origin from a homing element may help explain some unusual properties of this protein in vitro, such as its extreme catalytic inefficiency and its ability to attach to both ends of linear DNA molecules, forming loops visible by electron microscopy (Jin et al., 1997).